 If you are to make the most use of this group decision-making method, then you must comprehend the distinct responsibilities it assigns.

-Driver: Driver is the project manager or leader.
+Driver: The driver is the project manager or leader.
 His or her role is to push the project forward, the same way you do with a vehicle.
-However, the driver doesn’t have the mandate to approve decisions.
+However, the driver doesn't have the mandate to approve decisions.
 This individual usually provides the information, insights and recommendations to help decision-makers with the calls they need to make.